MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/webapi/web-api-samples-csharp.md

 <a name="bkmk_prerequisites"></a>
 ## Prerequisites
- The following is required to build and run the Dynamics 365 Web API C# samples :
+ The following is required to build and run the Dynamics 365 for Customer Engagement Web API C# samples :

 - A version of Microsoft Visual Studio 2015 or later.
 A free version, [Visual Studio Community](https://www.visualstudio.com/products/visual-studio-community-vs.aspx), is available for download [here](https://www.visualstudio.com/downloads/download-visual-studio-vs.aspx).

 - An Internet connection to download and update the referenced NuGet packages.

-- Access to  Dynamics 365 Online or on-premises (or later).
-For all Dynamics 365 installation types, a user account with privileges to perform CRUD operations is required.
+- Access to  Dynamics 365 for Customer Engagement Online or on-premises (or later).
+For all Dynamics 365 for Customer Engagement installation types, a user account with privileges to perform CRUD operations is required.

 - In order to run samples against [!INCLUDE[pn_dynamics_crm_online](../../includes/pn-dynamics-crm-online.md)], you must register your application with Azure Active Directory to obtain a client ID and redirect URL.
-For more information, see [Walkthrough: Register a Dynamics 365 app with Azure Active Directory](../walkthrough-register-dynamics-365-app-azure-active-directory.md).
+For more information, see [Walkthrough: Register a Dynamics 365 for Customer Engagement app with Azure Active Directory](../walkthrough-register-dynamics-365-app-azure-active-directory.md).

 > [!NOTE]
 > These samples require version 2.x of assembly [Microsoft.IdentityModel.Client.ActiveDirectory](https://docs.microsoft.com/en-us/dotnet/api/microsoft.identitymodel.clients.activedirectory?view=azure-dotnet) for OAuth based authentication with [!INCLUDE[](../../includes/pn-crm-online.md)].